 I know, there's chemicals everywhere.
 Even natural ones.
-But when I say harsh, I mean it particularly aggressive.
+But when I say harsh, I mean if particularly aggressive.

 Chemicals such as acetone are known to eat plastic (and resin is a type of plastic).
 Alcohol, while useful at cleaning the metal parts of jewelry, can potentially damage the surface of epoxy resin, too.
 Perfume, which is often alcohol-based, is also a substance to avoid.

 Oils seem pretty harmless right?
-Well, for whatever reason—I’m not getting into here—oils can ruin the surface of resin.
+Well, oils can ruin the surface of resin.
 It's not very noticeable and is fixable with an additional coat of resin, but when it comes to making your resin jewelry last as long as possible it's better not to leave oil on your jewelry.

 It usually happens when it’s been sitting there a while.
 You might be thinking, “Oh, that’s fine, I’m not cooking while wearing my jewelry.
 I’m good.”

 But the main culprit is actually the oils from human skin—especially for resin earrings which are often surrounded by hair and pick up oils from that as well.
 Necklaces, especially long ones that lay over your shirt all the time, are less effected.

 So, a great way to take care of this is with mild dish soap.
 Dish soap is made to cut through grease.
 With some warm water it can remove oils.
 I do this before storing it (which I cover in more depth later on in this blog post).
 To remove a light amount of oil, use a soft non-abrasive cloth.